 Physical Traits Of Beauty

-When we look at a person we immediately start drawing conclusions about them based on how they look or how they dress.
+When we look at someone do you immediately start drawing conclusions about them?
+What conclusions do you draw based on how they look or how they dress.
 We study the features of their face, distance between eyes, hairline, ear size, lips, complexity, weight, height, arm and leg size, hips, waist, hair, teeth, and any other minute detail we can easily notice.
 When we look at people, what is that we subconsciously look for as beauty traits?
 Are we hardwired to think a certain way and not even realize it?

-According to Psychology Today, what we are drawn to in people remains a mystery, but there are a few things that science can tell us about this.
+According to Psychology Today, what we are drawn to in people remains a mystery.
+However, there are a few things that science can tell us about this.
 Not surprising, men and women are drawn to different traits.

 Height

 I think most women will agree with the fact that we tend to like guys taller than us.
 Maybe it’s that fairy tale we all dream of having the man who’s tall, dark, and handsome, or could it be that tall men are a sign of status and power.
-The realistic truth is taller people do actually earn more, and tall men are more likely to win the popular vote in presidential elections and to be re-elected once in office.
+The realistic truth is taller people actually earn more, and tall men are more likely to win the popular vote in presidential elections.
+Also, taller men typically win re-election campaigns once in office.
 For some, it can also be a sign of a protector and provider, and that bring security and peace of mind to some women.

 Waist-to-Hip Ratio

 Not only is this the envy of all women from all walks of life, but this is a trait that men find attractive in women too.
-A skinny waist and curvy hips in women is preferred.
+A skinny waist and curvy hips in women seems to be what most men prefer.
 This shape indicates a good environment for future child-bearing and a higher likelihood of giving birth to healthy children, and the smaller the waist is, the more attractive the woman.

 The Eyes

 I have to admit this is one of my weaknesses.
 A beautiful set of eyes is the first thing I notice when speaking to someone.
 Eyes can be…captivating.
-Our eyes are drawn to the limbal ring, which is the circle around the iris, this line separates the colored part of the eye from the white part.
+Our eyes naturally draw to the limbal ring, which is the circle around the iris.
+This line separates the colored part of the eye from the white part.
 This ring fades as we age.
 Therefore, prominence of the ring signifies youth, health, and beauty.

 Perfect Symmetry